-According to Winser, to avoid being left behind enterprises must act now as the critical time-frame for this ‘data centre death’ is 2021-2025.
+According to Winser, to avoid being left behind enterprises must act now as the critical time-frame for this ‘data center death’ is 2021-2025.

 “I&O leaders must prepare to place workloads based on business needs, not constrained by physical location,” says Winser.

-Some of these emerging technologies that are leaving on-premises data centres in their dust include ‘serverless computing’ and edge computing.
+Some of these emerging technologies that are leaving on-premises data centers in their dust include ‘serverless computing’ and edge computing.